wdhowe/telegrambot-lib/README.md

 All of the Telegram Bot API functions in this library are imported into the telegrambot-lib.core namespace.

-This makes them available by their non-namespaced names and are all listed within the "import-vars" function (in telegram-lib.core).
+This makes them available by their non-namespaced names and are all listed within the [import-vars function in telegram-lib.core](https://github.com/wdhowe/telegrambot-lib/blob/main/src/telegrambot_lib/core.clj#L46).

 ### Generic Function Call